 San Diego Schools Offering Phlebotomy Training

 Students interested in obtaining phlebotomy training have a few options in schools near San Diego.
-This article explores three schools within 50 minutes of downtown and the relevant programs they offer.
+This article explores two schools within 50 minutes of downtown and the relevant programs they offer.
 There is also a table of information about each school, such as enrollment and tuition.
 This information is presented in a way that makes it easy for individuals to compare the institutions.
 Following this is a brief paragraph about some other San Diego-area schools that offer phlebotomy training programs.

 In order to practice phlebotomy in California, individuals must be certified and licensed.
 Obtaining licensure requires completing a training program, gaining sufficient work experience as a phlebotomy technician and passing a certification exam.
 The following levels of certification are available: limited phlebotomy technician, certified phlebotomy technician I and certified phlebotomy technician II.